maettuu/21FS-Software-Engineering-Lab-SERVER/README.md

 Main packages: `springframework`, `jsonwebtoken`, `JUnit`, `mockito`, `slf4j.Logger`, `javax.persistence`, `util`, `sql`

-## Introduction
+## Introduction BANG!

-The aim of this project is to implement the server-side of a digital version of the popular card game BANG!, to be playable in a browser.
+The aim of this project is to implement the server-side of a digital version of the popular card game **BANG!**, to be playable in a browser.

 ## Technologies